aptonic/dropzone4-actions/README.md

 - [httparty](https://github.com/jnunemaker/httparty/blob/master/README.md) - Makes http fun again!
 - [faraday](https://github.com/lostisland/faraday) - Faraday is an HTTP client lib that provides a common interface over many adapters (such as Net::HTTP)
 - [excon](https://github.com/excon/excon/blob/master/README.md) - Usable, fast, simple Ruby HTTP 1.1
-- [fog](http://fog.io/) - The Ruby cloud services library
 - [aws-sdk](http://aws.amazon.com/sdk-for-ruby/) - AWS SDK for Ruby
 - [multi_json](https://github.com/intridea/multi_json/blob/master/README.md) - A generic swappable back-end for JSON handling
 - [google-api-client](https://github.com/google/google-api-ruby-client) - Access many different Google APIs.
 Currently used by the Google Drive and YouTube actions.

 You can find examples and documentation for these gems from the links above.

 Require the above gems at the top of action.rb to use them.
-These bundled gems have been tested and confirmed to work correctly with the default Ruby setup under OS X 10.12 and 10.13.
 Here is an example action (excluding the required metadata) that retrieves the URL http://example.com using the included rest-client gem and prints it to the Dropzone debug console:

 ```ruby